laravel/docs/upgrade.md

 For more options you can take a look at the [Symfony Mailer Docs](https://symfony.com/doc/6.0/mailer.html#transport-setup)

 ##### Generated Messages ID's

-SwiftMailer offered the ability to set a custom domain to generate Message ID's through register it to mime.idgenerator.idright.
+SwiftMailer offered the ability to set a custom domain to generate Message ID's through `mime.idgenerator.idright`.
 This is no longer possible with Symfony Mailer.
 Instead, Symfony Mailer will automatically generate a Message ID based on the sender and add it to a message automatically.

 ##### Removed Force Reconnection